My Awarded Projects

 Recent examples include Magnitudes, a week-long exhibition in East Harlem featuring sound sculptures, performed installations, audio-visual performances, and technological improvisation, funded by a New Music USA project grant.
 Saturation Concrète paired superstar French cellist Séverine Ballon with the Impact Fund recipient TAK ensemble in a micro-festival of work for ensemble, interactive multichannel electronics, and electroacoustic soundscape.
 Another significant milestone was the 2013 Noise Non-ference, produced by Qubit in the Lower East Side that brought more than 50 artists from around the world for a two-day festival, celebrating noise in its many contexts: sounding, visual, performative, and written.
 And in 2014, Machine Music coordinated music for six Yamaha Disklaviers—MIDI controlled, robotic grand pianos—in a live stream between New York and Melbourne.
 In each case, we offered to our performer-collaborators a unique curatorial perspective, along with the technological expertise to put it into practice and reach out to the public in impactful ways.

-Qubit would like to broaden its contribution to bring technologically charged music to eager audiences in New York and beyond.
-Next season we will continue our collaboration with TAK in a music theater production developed with the exciting young director Katherine Brook.
-We will present our new Innovator Lab, a series focused on giving space, time and financial resources to the best young solo artists to commission and develop new works with electronics.
-With committed funding from the West Harlem Development Corporation to establish a pop-up venue in a corner of the city ripe for greater artistic representation, the Innovator Lab will be an important feature of New York’s musical calendar in 2017-18.
-For this series, we will be looking for young performers to showcase, as well as building on our track record of commissioning and premiering up-and-coming composers.
-For both events, we will be seeking out non-traditional venues that will help us to touch the public with expressive technologies.
+A proud member of the New Music USA Impact Fund cohort, Qubit is always looking to broaden its contribution to bring technologically charged music to eager audiences in New York and beyond.
+Last season we continued our collaboration with TAK in a music theater production developed with the exciting young director Katherine Brook.
+We introduced our new Innovator Lab, a series focused on giving space, time and financial resources to the best young solo artists to commission and develop new works with electronics.
+With committed funding from the West Harlem Development Corporation to establish a pop-up venue in a corner of the city ripe for greater artistic representation, the Innovator Lab was an important feature of New York’s musical calendar in 2017-18.
+In addition to identifying young performers to showcase, we have built on our track record of commissioning and premiering up-and-coming composers.
+For both events, we have transformed non-traditional venues to help us to touch the public with expressive technologies.

 Electrovox: Charlotte Mundy performs Banhoff by Natacha Diels